Sexually transmitted infections (STIs)

 There is no routine test available for HPV.
 Genital warts can be diagnosed in the clinic by the doctor or nurse looking at your skin.

 The most common treatment for genital warts is a cream or lotion that you put on the warts a few times a week at home.
-These treatments may take weeks or months to work.
-Other options include cryotherapy (freezing), electrocautery (heat), surgery or laser.
+These treatments may take a few weeks or months to work.
+Other options include cryotherapy (freezing), hyfrecation (heat) or surgery.